mgefvert/MyRawClient/README.md

 ## Features

 Implemented features:
+* Compressed protocol
+* Dapper support
+* Emulates parameter support by parsing the query and substituting parameters
+* Multi-result sets always handled
+* Rudimentary connection pool handling
 * Run queries against the MySQL server with or without result sets
-* Multi-result sets always handled
+* Standard IDbConnection / IDbReader interfaces supported
 * Thin wrapper around IDbTransaction with BEGIN/COMMIT commands
-* Emulates parameter support by parsing the query and substituting parameters
-* Dapper support
-* Standard IDbConnection / IDbReader interfaces supported

 Not supported:
+* Authentication schemes are limited to native mysql passwords for now
 * Cursors
+* .NET Core
+* Nonbuffered reading
+* Prepared statements
 * Proper in/out parameter bindings
-* Prepared statements
-* Authentication schemes are limited to native mysql passwords for now
 * SSL/TLS
-* Compressed streams
-* Nonbuffered reading
-* .NET Core

 (any of this may be implemented in the future)